 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, bleeding problems, high blood pressure, congestive heart failure, asthma, lupus or a similar connective tissue disorder, or a history of ulcers or other digestive problems.
+- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, heart disease, recent heart attack, heart failure, high blood pressure, or a history of ulcers or other digestive problems.
 Tell your doctor if you drink alcohol or smoke.